Bridges: Frequently Asked Questions

 Q: What is the Bridges Program?

-LeTourneau University offers additional support to students with Autism Spectrum Disorders (ASD) and the faculty and staff who work with them through its Bridges College Success Program for Students with an innovative college support program that provides research based, customized supports for students to facilitate their successful transition to college and entrance into competitive employment after graduation.
+LeTourneau University offers additional support to students with Autism Spectrum Disorders (ASD) and the faculty and staff who work with them through its Bridges College Success Program for Students with an innovative college support program that provides research-based, customized supports for students to facilitate their successful transition to college and entrance into competitive employment after graduation.

 Through Bridges, students gain the necessary skills to pursue an academic degree in a field of their choice with Bridges staff serving as the liaison between the enrolled students and the university system assisting the student in navigating the academic and social nuances that are fundamental to college life.
 The program aims to create an inclusive and supportive environment where students with ASD can thrive academically, socially, and personally by offering specialized support and services.